-Experts have long known that babies can suffer lasting injuries when they don’t get enough oxygen at birth.
+Experts have long known that babies born with insufficient oxygen can suffer lasting injuries.
 A study from Ireland suggests that even a mild amount of oxygen deprivation creates an increased risk of developmental delays and can have lasting effects on infants.

 What Causes a Mild Lack of Oxygen at Birth?